-The '-ld-options' option is only meaningful when a dynamically loadable object file is being generated (neither the '-c' or '-link' options are used).
-The '-ld-options' option adds the specified options to the command that invokes the C linker.
+The '-ld-options-prelude' and '-ld-options' options are only meaningful when a dynamically loadable object file is being generated (neither the '-c' or '-link' options are used).
+The '-ld-options-prelude' and '-ld-options' options add the specified options to the command that invokes the C linker (the options in ld-options-prelude are passed to the C linker before the input file and the options in ld-options are passed after).
 The main use of this option is to specify additional object files or libraries that need to be linked, or any C linker option that is different from the default (such as the library search path and flags to select between static and dynamic linking).
 For example: